Artis College of Science and Technology

 - BIOL 481 – Special Topics - Scientific Writing

 - BIOL 462 - Invertebrate Zoology

 Finally, students with their own interests and ideas regarding stream ecology are also welcome to develop and complete research projects in my lab.
 Ecology covers a range of topics including (but not limited to) community interactions, trophic relationships, energy dynamics, or ecosystem processes, all of which can be studied in local streams.
-OR if a student loves a particular aquatic insect or a particular stream then he/she could conduct a life history study on his/her favorite insect or conduct a case study on his/her favorite stream.
+OR if a student loves a particular aquatic insect or a particular stream then they could conduct a life history study on their favorite insect or conduct a case study on their favorite stream.

 My recent, new adventure is with Dr. Sarah Foltz.
 We are studying the insect and bird diversity in graveyards across a gradient of urbanization in Southern Appalachia.
 I am looking for students who are especially interested in entomology (e.g., insect identification and taxonomy)!

 If you are a student who is excited about any of the research areas presented above, please do not hesitate to contact me directly.
 If you want to know even more, visit my website at https://jamie-k-lau.weebly.com.